jniemann66/sndspec/README.md

 - when specifying channels with the **--channel** option, the left channel is 0 and the right is 1.
 Channels always start at zero.
 - The default channel setting is all channels / normal mode
 - For spectrograms in normal mode, the first *enabled* channel is plotted. (use **--channel R** to get a spectrogram of the right channel)
-- sum / difference modes currently only work on spectrograms
 - sum / difference modes operate on all channels regardless of requested channels (this may be fixed in a future release)
 - default dynamic range is 190 dB